-SLFCU members can turn to the professional financial advisors at MEMBERS Financial Services* for help in determining their best approach.
+SLFCU members can turn to the professional financials at MEMBERS Financial Services* for help in determining their best approach.
 Learn more at slfcu.org/Retirement.

-* Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
+*MEMBERS Financial Services Financial Professionals are registered representatives of CUNA Brokerage Services, Inc. Representatives are registered, securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, which is not an affiliate of the credit union.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.
+CUNA Brokerage Services, Inc. is a registered broker/dealer in all fifty States of the United States of America.
 FR-2741242.1-0919-1021

 1. US Department of Health and Human Services, 2017.